kegiljarhus/pyBEMT/joss/paper.md

 relevant for the study of rotor design.
 Its simple formulation lends itself to use in education and to quickly analyse new ideas.
-As examples of recent uses of BEMT, it was used by @kotwicz2019rotor to compare airfoils and blade shapes for a UAV rotorcraft and by @borg2020 together with computational fluid dynamics to analyze the performance of a high-solidity tidal turbine design.
+As examples of recent uses of BEMT, it was used by @kotwicz2019rotor to compare airfoils and blade shapes for an unmanned rotorcraft and by @borg2020, together with computational fluid dynamics, to analyze the performance of a high-solidity tidal turbine design.
 Several open-source packages include an implementation of BEMT, for instance the `AeroDyn`[@moriarty2005aerodyn] solver used in the whole-turbine simulation software `OpenFAST`[@OpenFAST], and the `QBlade`[@marten2013qblade]